low-preview-54290 feature oxymeter readings indiahikes54290 feature oxymeter readings indiahikes

 Smoking anything is not good either because it’s directly inhibiting the capacity of your lungs to send out oxygen to your body.

-Overexertion is again something you must avoid at high altitude.
+Overexertion is again something you must avoid at high altitudes.
 Don’t try to cram too much into your itinerary.
 Take it slow and give your body the rest it needs.

 Conclusion